Wilmer & the Dukes: Reunion and "The Legendary Dukes"

 In 1988, the group reformed for a series of sold-out benefit concerts to help pay some medical bills for the ailing Alexander.
 Thereafter, various members (without Alexander) continued touring as The Legendary Dukes.
 The Dukes original organist, Ralph Gillotte, died in 1999; Ron Alberts, the last original band member, retired in 2004.

 The band continued to play, albeit with no original members, for several years afterward.
-Eric “Mitty” Moore retired as front man and lead singer of the Legendary Dukes on January 1, 2011 after 20+ years with the band.
-Trombone player David DeWitt retired on September 10, 2011 after 16 years with the Legendary Dukes.
-He had been the primary business manager and horn section leader for the group creating complex and often intricate horn arrangements for the band.
+Eric "Mitty" Moore retired as front man and lead singer of the Legendary Dukes on January 1, 2011 after over 20 years with the band.
+Trombone player David DeWitt retired on September 10, 2011, after 16 years with the Legendary Dukes.
+He had been the primary business manager and horn section leader for the group, creating complex and often intricate horn arrangements for the band.
 Most of the rest of the band left in September and October 2011.

-Finally on March 28, 2012 the band released the following statement announcing the break-up of the band on the groups Facebook page:
+Finally on March 28, 2012, the band released the following statement announcing the break-up of the band on the group's Facebook page:

 To all of the fans and longtime supporters of the Legendary Dukes, during the past year we lost half of our band members in key positions due to financial, personal and professional reasons.
 Unfortunately, despite desperate attempts to get replacement members, we could not keep things moving forward with all the personnel changes within that short of a period.